Previews06 Sep 2024

 Three days of action in the Croatian capital kicks off with the long jump events on Friday (6) before the men’s shot put on Saturday (7) and the main in-stadium programme on Sunday (8).

-Highlighting the rematches is the shot put, in which the top six from the Paris Games will clash again in a contest at the Zagreb Fountains, while two-time Olympic champion Valarie Allman will renew her rivalry with home favourite and Olympic bronze medallist Sandra Elkasevic in the women’s discus.
+The Olympic champions star in four of the throws events in Zagreb and among the rematches is the shot put, in which five of the top six from the Paris Games are entered in a contest at the Zagreb Fountains, while two-time Olympic gold medallist Valarie Allman will renew her rivalry with home favourite and Olympic bronze medallist Sandra Elkasevic in the women’s discus.
+Roje Stona goes in the men's discus, and Ethan Katzberg in the men's hammer.

 On the track at the city’s Sports Park Mladost on Sunday, Canada’s world 800m champion Marco Arop will take a step up to target the world 1000m record.
 The 25-year-old currently sits fourth on the world all-time list for his specialism, having run a North American 800m record of 1:41.20 to secure Olympic silver in Paris.
 Now he aims to improve his 1000m PB of 2:14.35 set in Monaco in 2022, to challenge the world record of 2:11.96 set by Kenya’s Noah Ngeny in Rieti in 1999.